2RaLXIX/scripts/README.md

 # new-system
+Basic scripts for personal work.

+Collections of Linux tricks and scripts

-software install on new RHEL based OS
+Mandatory software install on new RHEL based OS